 Times are changing.
 Today’s workforce seems increasingly motivated to ditch the cubicle and 9-to-5 for something more mobile, more international.
-The rise of digital nomads (people working remotely from their laptops while traveling abroad) in recent years has created a whole new generation of freelancers and entrepreneurs who value experiences and personal freedom over titles and material possessions.
+The rise of digital nomad jobs (working remotely from your laptop while traveling abroad) in recent years has created a whole new generation of freelancers and entrepreneurs who value experiences and personal freedom over titles and material possessions.

 There are pros and cons to adopting the digital nomad lifestyle.
 On the plus side, you have the freedom to live and work anywhere…and at any time.
 With the only requirement to perform your job being a laptop and an internet connection, you are not limited to any physical space.
 This is why so many travel addicts and adventure enthusiasts have taken up this title.
 The entire world becomes your office – and if you’re a freelancer, you get to work and travel on your own schedule!

 This lifestyle is, however, sometimes a double-edged sword.
 The freedom that comes with being a digital nomad also has a tendency to lead to unproductive habits.
 By setting your own schedule and being able to work from anywhere (that means even your bed), there is a chance that your work priorities could slip out of whack.
 There is still something to be said for getting up each day and needing to “be somewhere” and working around like-minded people.
 Luckily, a new trend is gaining major momentum in the global marketplace – and it serves as a cure-all for isolation and lack of motivation, while still allowing for all of the perks of working remotely: International Coworking and Co-Living Spaces.

 What are Coworking/Living Spaces?

 Think of international coworking/living spaces as a dormitory for adults.
 The amenities are better, the rooms are private, and the focus of the day involves productivity, cultural exploration, and networking – instead of procrastination and keg stands.